Home learning for Tuesday 5th January.

-This half term our topic is THE STONE AGE - IRON AGE.
-We will be looking at life in this time and thinking about how people survived.
-What did our ancestors learn and what did they teach us?
+This half term our topic is THE STONE AGE TO IRON AGE, focussing on the Bronze & Iron Ages.
+We will be looking at life in these times and how they changed.

-This term we will be looking at the Sacrament of Baptism and Advent.
+This half term we will be looking at the church, Reconciliation and Lent.

-In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction and non-fiction writing opportunities - the focus will be on Stone Age information texts and diary writing, empathising with people who lived in the Stone Age.
+In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction and non-fiction writing opportunities - The focus this half term will be on historical fiction - linked to the Stone Age and The Croods video - the children will be writing a descriptive setting, thinking about the descriptive language they can incorporate in their writing.
+We will be writing a diary, in character, linked to our Growth Mindset week and will also be writing a biography on the life of Nelson Mandela.
 Key speaking and listening skills will be extended through role plays and drama.

 Guided Reading sessions and reading across the curriculum will enable children to develop a love of reading.
 Please help your child by listening to them read for 10-20mins every night!
-Reading Records should be signed regularly and they will be collected every Thursday for a member of staff to sign.
-Children should change their reading books regularly throughout the week, whenever they need to.
+Reading Records should be signed regularly and they will be collected every Wednesday for a member of staff to sign.
+Children can only change their reading books on a Wednesday, due to the current situation.
+If they forget to bring in their book to change, they will have to wait until the following Wednesday.
+All returned books will be placed in a box and left for a week, before being returned to the library.

-In Maths we will consolidate children's understanding of Place Value and then use this knowledge to solve addition and subtraction problems.
+In Maths we will consolidate children's understanding of multiplication & division, looking at mental and written methods.
+We will also look at money.
 Children will be challenged to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

 Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2!